grafana/loki/docs/sources/installation/helm/monitor-and-alert/with-grafana-cloud.md

 EOF
 ```

-1. Enable monitoring metrics and logs for the Loki installation to be sent your cloud database instances by adding the following to you Helm `values.yaml` file:
+1. Enable monitoring metrics and logs for the Loki installation to be sent your cloud database instances by adding the following to your Helm `values.yaml` file:

     ```yaml
     ---